Hammersmith school welcomes 10 pupils from Ghana

 The Ghanaian guests experienced British school life and TV magic during the week-long visit to Melcombe primary school.

-The visiting students toured the studios of iconic daytime shows such as 'Good Morning Britain' as part of their visit to the BBC Studioworks in White City
+The visiting students toured the studios of iconic daytime shows such as 'Good Morning Britain' as part of their visit to BBC Studioworks in White City

 Ten pupils from Ghana were welcomed to Hammersmith for a week of learning at Melcombe primary school.